evojimmy/linux-server-backup/README.md

 ./routine_backup.sh
 ````

-First backup will not talk place immediately.
+First backup will not take place immediately.
 For example, if `config.ROUTINE_DAYS`
 is set to 7, the first backup will start after 7 days.

 The log is written into `routine_backup.log`.